visual-dart/puzzle/README.md

 In **android studio**, everything is ok.

-If you're useing **vscode**, you have to click hot-reload button to fresh your app manually after file changed.
+If you're using **vscode**, you have to click hot-reload button to fresh your app manually after file changed.